 I’m a creative builder with over 25 years of experience in the IT industry.
 I understand the customer’s real needs and their operating environment, which allows me to find and connect the most technically and culturally suitable experts with companies that need the best IT talent.

-I currently aid Nordic companies to source talent from Bulgaria and set up processes to improve the efficiency and success rate of IT offshoring and nearshoring ventures.
+I currently aid Nordic companies to source talent from the Balkans and set up processes to improve the efficiency and success rate of IT offshoring and nearshoring ventures.
 I’ve gained my experience in Bulgaria by living in the country for years and working with Bulgarian IT talents for a long time.